CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

 where \(\lfloor\cdot\rceil\) denotes round-to-nearest.
 The backward pass uses QuEST's trust-masked STE in the transform domain.

 Note that \methodname{} itself is \emph{quantizer-agnostic}.
 It augments the optimizer update via the instantaneous quantization error \(e_t=x_t-Q(x_t)\) (see §\ref{sec:impl-cage}).
 We choose the QuEST quantizer here because it is a strong SOTA baseline for low-bit training.
-Other quantizers can be used without changing \methodname{}.
+We note that the QuEST paper already showed superior results in terms of both training stability and loss, relative to prior methods such as LSQ/LSQ+~\cite{esser2020lsq, bhalgat2020lsqplus}.
+As such, we omit comparisons with further prior work, while noting that other quantizers can be used with \methodname{} without changing the method.

+\paragraph{Low-bit system support.} Our training implementation uses \emph{simulated quantization} (quantize $\to$ dequantize $\to$ standard-precision matmuls), which is the standard practice in QAT research~\cite{panferov2025quest,kwun2025lotion}.
+No custom low-bit GEMM kernels are used during training.

+For \textbf{W4A4}, real kernel-level support already exists on mainstream GPU hardware.
+NVIDIA's Blackwell architecture provides native FP4 acceleration via 5th-generation Tensor Cores, supporting both MXFP4~\cite{mxspec} and NVFP4~\cite{nvidia2025nvfp4}.
+The fine-tuning experiments in \S\ref{sec:experiments} specifically target the MXFP4 format for this reason, though CAGE is equally applicable to NVFP4-based pipelines.
+For \textbf{W3A3} and \textbf{W2A2}, no widely-available hardware support existed at the time of writing.
+We include these precisions because QAT research should push algorithmic frontiers across the full precision spectrum, and emerging hardware is beginning to target these regimes.
+Our result showing W3A3 CAGE matching W4A4 QuEST suggests that better QAT methods can make sub-4-bit deployment practically viable as hardware support matures.

+We emphasize that the main contribution of \methodname{} is \emph{not} a new kernel.
+It is a near-cost-free correction term added to the optimizer step that improves accuracy for \emph{any} underlying quantizer. \methodname{} requires only access to the quantization residual $e_t = x_t - Q(x_t)$, regardless of how $Q$ is implemented or at what precision.
+The various bitwidths and quantization formats in our experiments serve to demonstrate this generality.